-This reach between Mississagagon Lake outlet and Mud Lake inlet includes Swamp Creek and bass.
+This reach between Mississagagon Lake outlet and Mud Lake inlet includes Swamp Creek and Swamp Lake and a portion of Buckehot Creek.
+This 7.5 km bass.
 Figure 7.19 provides a list of fish species in Swamp Creek.
 There are no known species at risk or significant natural heritage features.